 Typically lemon juice can be sprayed on your foods to retain color.
-I spray any foods that are not leafy veggies such as collards.
-Leafy veggies will burn from the acidic juices.
+I spray any foods that are not leafy veggies such as collards, as these will burn from the acidity.
 All other fruits and items, such as apples, bananas, etc., I spray generously with lemon juice.
 You will usually not taste the lemon juice in your finished product.
 If you do, try using slightly less.
 This method is also an effective way to add vitamin C to your foods, as this is sometimes lost in small to moderate amounts during dehydrating because it is a water soluble vitamin.
 Some people use ascorbic acid (vitamin C) powder dissolved in water, but I feel that this process is messier and more time consuming.

 7. Where do you get the spray lemon juice seen in your videos?

 I purchase a large bottle of lemon juice with a screw-on cap from my local grocer.
 Then, I purchase a food-safe spray top and screw the top to the lemon juice bottle.
 You can recycle each lemon juice bottle, and re-use the spray top on your next bottle.

 8. Do you ship outside of the continental U.S.?

 Unfortunately we are unable to ship any of the products from our Shop Page outside of the continental United States.
 Products from some of the other websites mentioned on Dehydrate2Store.com may offer out-of-country shipping options.
 Please refer to their shipping policies for more information.